OWASP/owasp-istg/src/03_test_cases/internal_interfaces/inter_integrated_circuit.md

 The following categories are not inherited by the specialization [ISTG-INT[I2C]](./inter_integrated_circuit.md):

 - **Configuration and Patch Management ([ISTG-INT-CONF](./README.md#configuration-and-patch-management-istg-int-conf))**: This category focuses on the configuration and patch management aspects of internal interfaces.
-Since this specialization focuses on a the communication protocol I2C rather than high level software/applications, the respective test cases are not applicable.
+Since this specialization focuses on the communication protocol I2C rather than high level software/applications, the respective test cases are not applicable.
 - **Secrets ([ISTG-INT-SCRT](./README.md#secrets-istg-int-scrt))**: This category focuses on the accessibility of secrets via an internal interface.
-Since the I2C data bus may be used to transmit secrets, this is already covered by the communication sniffing test case [(ISTG-INT\[I2C\]-INFO-002)](#communication-sniffing-istg-inti2c-info-002).
+Since the I2C data bus may be used to transmit secrets and secrets may be stored in I2C-attached memory, this is already covered by the communication sniffing test case [(ISTG-INT\[I2C\]-INFO-002)](#communication-sniffing-istg-inti2c-info-002) and the EEPROM/memory extraction test case [(ISTG-INT\[I2C\]-INFO-003)](#eeprommemory-extraction-istg-inti2c-info-003).
 - **Cryptography ([ISTG-INT-CRYPT](./README.md#cryptography-istg-int-crypt))**: This category focuses on the use of strong encryption algorithms.
 As I2C is a low level protocol that does not offer encryption by default, these test cases are not applicable.
 - **Business Logic ([ISTG-INT-LOGIC](./README.md#business-logic-istg-int-logic))**: This category focuses on the circumvention of the intended business logic that might result in unintended behavior or malfunctions of the device.
-As I2C is a communication protocol that rather than a high level software/application, traditional business logic test cases are not applicable.
+As I2C is a communication protocol rather than a high level software/application, traditional business logic test cases are not applicable.
 However, testing for unintended behavior is covered by the input validation test case [ISTG-INT\[I2C\]-INPV-001](#insufficient-handling-of-invalid-data-istg-inti2c-inpv-001).

 ## Authorization (ISTG-INT[I2C]-AUTHZ)